Divorce Mediation in Arizona

 Court Approved Divorce Mediation in Arizona Alternative Dispute Resolution (ADR) is an umbrella term for a range of settlement methods, both private and through the Court, designed to help parties resolve their conflicts.
 Court-connected programs in Maricopa County include a Family Court Settlement Conference between the parties and their attorneys (if the parties have attorneys) and a judicial officer acting as a neutral third party facilitator.

-The judicial officer for these proceedings is referred as a Judge Pro Tempore and is selected by the Judge assigned to your case who selects a Judge Pro Tempore from a Court Roster.
+The judicial officer for these proceedings is referred to as a Judge Pro Tempore and is selected by the Judge assigned to your case who selects a Judge Pro Tempore from a Court Roster.
 The Family Court Settlement Conference is a pretrial meeting wherein the Judge Pro Tempore evaluates the strengths and weaknesses of the case and assists the parties in reaching a settlement to resolve their case short of Trial or narrow the issues to be presented to the Court at a trial.

 Another court program in Maricopa County includes Mediation through Conciliation Services.
 This is a more narrow dispute resolution process and is typically used for resolution of legal decision-making and parenting time issues when children are involved in both pre-decree and post-decree matters.